diego-gonzales/06-cjm-react-memorization/README.md

 2. We call data from API's 📲.
 3. A component becomes very heavy 🏋️‍♂️.
 4. Performance alerts are displayed in the console 💻.

+## useCallaback

+- Memorize a function so as not to render every time.
+- Use it always a function is passed as prop of a memorized component.
+- Use it always a function is passed as parameter of an effect.

+## useMemo
+- Memorizes a calculated value, so the result of a function.
+- Generates computed properties.
+- Use it in heavy processes.

 Important:
 1. For memorizing components we use ***'memo'***.